jeddyhhh/ziptie/README.md

 This web-ui is only for one shot prompts and does not use the interactive mode, it will take 1 prompt and generate text until it runs out of tokens.

+The install instructions are assuming a clean install of Ubuntu server or WSL.

 Install instructions:

 sudo apt update